-To check parking brake holding capability and adjustment, park the lift truck on a grade and apply the parking brake.
-The parking brake should hold a lift truck with rated load on a 15% grade.
-When the lever is released, the brakes should not drag.
+To check the brake system.
+Push the brake pedal fully down and hold.
+The brakes should be released when the pedal reaches the floorplate.
+To check brake holding capability and adjustment, park the lift truck on a grade and release the brake pedal.
+The brake should hold a lift truck with rated load on a 5% grade.
+When the pedal is depressed the brakes should not drag.
+If you have a malfunction report the failure immediately.
+Do not operate the truck until the brakes are repaired.